jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Some are smaller, some are quicker.
 More of their eggs hatch.

-Young predators, grazers, big or tall, look in area, look for spots, look for food, need to make eggs hatch.
+Young predators, grazers, big or tall, look in area, look for spots, look for food, make nest.
 Good spots near water.
-Good spots near nests.
+Good spots near trees.
 All spots taken.

 Swimmers in water, flyers in air, walkers on land.
 Many eggs.
-Must make my eggs hatch.
+Must make nest.

 Every plant has eater.
 Every eater has hunter.
 Every hunter has territory.
 Every spot is taken.

+Open land.
+No water.
+No trees.
+Make nest.
+Eggs in nest.
+Pull toward nest.
+Rain hard.
+Cannot leave.
+Rain cold.
+Cannot leave.
+Predator turns eggs.
+Predator listens.
+Furred creatures close.
+Predator snaps.
+Stay near.
+Stay near.
+Eggs warm.

+Eggs hatch.

 Seasons pass.
 Forests change.
 It gets colder.
 It gets warmer.
 More eggs hatch.